LazyRen/LazyRen.github.io/_posts/devlog/Concurrent Programming/2019-12-17-art-of-multiprocessor-programming-summary.md

 * Only one thread makes it through
 * At most n-L threads enter level L
 * mutual exclusion at level L = n-1
-* Starvation-Free but weak fairness(overtaken by others who come laterly)
+* Starvation-Free but weak fairness(overtaken by others who come lately)

 ### Bakery Algorithm